qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * The brackets are scroll wheel up and down such the [ is up.
 * Semicolon is mouse button 3 (scroll button).
 * Apostrophe is mouse button 4 (standard mice don't have this).
-* All the alpha keys form 26 Unicode characters (definable in code).
+* All the alpha keys (plus numbers and minus equals) form 38 Unicode characters (definable in code).
-* Numbers unchanged.
-* Minus turns on key lock for the next key (for easier drag 'n' drop for example).
 * Pressing `Ctrl` as well as held `Alt` does a `Ctrl`+`Alt`+`Del`.

 ### **BQN** Layer (Complete BLUE Layer Within BQN Specification)